91 Notable alumni of

 -

-Morton W. Bloomfield was an American medievalist.
+Morton Wilfred Bloomfield was an American medievalist.
 He was the Arthur Kingsley Porter Professor of English at Harvard University.
 He is best known for his scholarly work, teaching and mentoring on Medieval literature, language, as well as contributions to intellectual history, literary criticism and theory.
 He also was one of the founders of the first U.S. national center for the humanities, the National Humanities Center.

 -